>

 Hammond collected a grand version of this widely known English song in Dorset and on this the Watersons have based a four voice interpretation.

 Bob Hart of Snape, Suffolk, sang Bold General Wolfe to Tony Engle in a July 1972 home recording session that resulted in his 1973 Topic album Songs From Suffolk.
-An earlier home recording made by Rod Stradling in July 1969 was included in 1998 on Hart’s Musical Tradition anthology A Broadside.
-Rod Stradling noted in the latter’s booklet:
+An earlier recording made by Neil Lanham at the Crown Inn in Snape, Suffolk, in the 1960s was released in c.2000 on the Helions Bumpstead CD Songs From the Singing Tradition of Snape Crown A home recording of Bob Hart made by Rod Stradling in July 1969 was included in 1998 on Hart’s Musical Traditions anthology A Broadside.
+Rod Stradling noted:

 Bob might have learned this song from a number of sources—in the neighbourhood, Bob Scarce, Aaron and George Ling, Alec and George Bloomfield, and Cyril Poacher all had it in their repertoires.